Unprecedented Multipoint Observation of Spatially Varying ICME Turbulence of Different Ages during October 2024 Extreme Solar Storm at 1 AU: Results and Discussion

-The ICME sheath is the most complex environment in which the solar wind is compressed and heated by the ICME shock, directly affecting the turbulence cascade.
-The sheath anisotropy, as depicted in the Table~\ref{tab:fac_analysis}, shows a significant departure from the steady-state and reflects enhanced intermittency and compression.
-Most spacecraft (DSCOVR, ACE, and Aditya-L1) exhibit a parallel slope ranging from -1.15 to -1.50, which is much shallower than that predicted by the GS95 model.
+The ICME sheath is the most complex environment in which the solar wind is compressed and heated by the ICME shock, and it can significantly affect the turbulence cascade.
+The sheath scaling anisotropy, as depicted in the Table~\ref{tab:fac_analysis}, shows a significant departure from the steady-state and reflects enhanced intermittency and compression.
+Most spacecraft (DSCOVR, ACE, and Aditya-L1) exhibit a parallel slope extremely shallow, ranging from -1.15 to -1.50.
 This is a signature of young turbulence with fresh injection of energy.
 According to \cite{Zhao_2021}, the shock acts as a fresh energy source, creating a $ 1/f$-type variation that describes the energy-injection range.
-The injection of shock energy resets the parallel turbulence and reflects young turbulence that hasn't had time to cascade into a steeper Kolmogorov steady-state.
+The injection of shock energy drives compressible fluctuations (creating large-scale variations in magnetic pressure) and resets the $\delta B_{\parallel}$ that hasn't had time to cascade into a steeper Kolmogorov steady state.
 The slope remains shallow because the energy reservoir at large scales remains dominant.
 In the slab and 2D model of nearly incompressible MHD (NIMHD) turbulence \citep{Adhikari_2015, Zank_2017, Adhikari_2022}, the perpendicular (2D) cascade and parallel (slab) cascade are processed differently.
 The perpendicular slopes are consistently steeper ($\alpha_{\perp} \approx-1.53~to~-1.74$) than parallel.
-This suggests that 2D eddies are compressed by shocks, which accelerate their nonlinear interactions, and that they quickly reach a mature, Kolmogorov-like state.
-The observed anisotropy inversion ($r>1$, except Wind data) is a direct consequence of the shock selectively maturing the perpendicular fluctuation and the parallel counterpart becoming younger.
-Even though all spacecraft are separated by only a few tens of $R_{E}$, Wind shows a remarkably different, highly matured critical balance turbulence state ($r=0.84$), as predicted by the GS95 model.
-In this sector, solar wind exhibited strong turbulence. \\
+This suggests that 2D eddies are compressed by shocks, which accelerate their nonlinear interactions, and that they quickly reach a Kolmogorov-like equilibrium state.
+The observed anisotropy inversion ($r_{A}>1$, except Wind) is a direct consequence of the shock selectively developing the perpendicular fluctuation and the parallel counterpart becoming younger.
+Even though all spacecraft are separated by only a few tens of $R_{E}$, Wind shows a remarkably different turbulence state ($r_{A}=0.84$) with compressible steepening, showing that the shock's efficiency at injecting compressible energy is not uniform across the entire front.
+Therefore, observation suggests the ICME shock front is heterogeneous even across a very small spatial scale of $\approx 100 R_{E}$ and demands multispacecraft observations (for example \cite{Trotta_2023}).\\